Tagrand/makers-cloud-engineering-exercise/README.md

 V3: You can see previous (all ratings) on another page, previous ratings

-V4: Make it stylish, to look like the FT
+V4: (Extras) Make it stylish, to look like the FT

 ## How to use  <a name= "use"> </a>
 First make sure you have Ruby 2.4.0+ and MySQL installed